TaraT1/DevNotes/vault/BE.DB.md

 - `res.render(view[, locals] [, callback])` - renders a view and sends the rendered html string to the client
     - locals is an object whose properties define local vars for the view
 - `res.redirect([status,] path)` - Redirects to the URL derived from the specified pat
-- `res.req` - holds reference to the request object that relates to the resposne object
+- `res.req` - holds reference to the request object that relates to the response object
 - `res.send([body])` - sends http response
 - `res.cookie(name, value [, options])` - sets cookie name to value.
 Value param may be string or object converted to json.
-Options param object has properties ranging from macAge, priority, domain, encode, etc.
+Options param object has properties ranging from expires, maxAge, priority, domain, encode, etc.

 # Router
 - router object is an instance of middleware and routes